Hampered Nadal gets past Fritz at Wimbledon; Kyrgios next

 Nadal occasionally would watch a ball off Fritz’s orange racket fly by.
 Nadal couldn’t move the way he usually does.
 His trademark grunts of ”Uhhhh!” were rare.
 He didn’t generate the usual zip on his serves, which dipped from a high of 120 mph to barely above 100 mph.
 He sought to end exchanges with a quick-strike forehand or a drop shot – sometimes with success, often not.

-“A tough afternoon.
-Not an easy match at all,” Nadal said.
-“In the abdominal, something is not going well.”
+”Probably hurts more than any loss I’ve ever had,” Fritz said. ”After the match was over, I was sitting there and I felt like crying.”

-Still, he summoned his best for last, grabbing a 5-0 lead in the closing tiebreaker — the first-to-10, win-by-two format starting at 6-all in a fifth set is new to Wimbledon this year — and then five of the last six points.
-By doing so, Nadal extended his unbeaten mark in Grand Slam matches in 2022 to 19-0 as he seeks to add a trophy at Wimbledon to his triumphs at the Australian Open in January, then the French Open in June.
-For everything that he’s accomplished, the 36-year-old Spaniard never has won the first three Slam titles of a season.
+Nadal extended his unbeaten mark in 2022 Grand Slam matches to 19-0 as he seeks to add a trophy at Wimbledon to his triumphs at the Australian Open in January and French Open in June.
+For everything he’s accomplished, the 36-year-old Spaniard never has won the first three Slam titles of a season.

-On Friday, Nadal will meet Nick Kyrgios, a 27-year-old Australian who will be making his Grand Slam semifinal debut after a 6-4, 6-3, 7-6 (5) victory over Cristian Garin of Chile.

-The other men’s semifinal will be No. 1 Novak Djokovic against No. 9 Cam Norrie.

-Asked to look ahead to facing Kyrgios, Nadal began with this ominous-sounding statement: “I hope to be ready to play.”

-He continued: “I need to be at 100% to keep having chances and that’s what I’m going to try to do.”

 Nadal, who won Wimbledon in 2008 and 2010, leads Kyrgios 6-3 head-to-head; they are 1-all at Wimbledon.
-In 2014, Kyrgios, then just 19 and ranked 144th, announced himself to the world by winning; in 2019, Nadal took the rematch after Kyrgios spent the night before at a local pub into the wee hours.
+In 2014, Kyrgios, then just 19 and ranked 144th, announced himself to the world by winning; in 2019, Nadal took the rematch after Kyrgios was at a local pub into the wee hours the night before.

 ”I feel like that would be a mouth-watering kind of encounter for everyone around the world,” Kyrgios, never afraid of a little hyperbole, said about facing Nadal again. ”That would probably be the most-watched match of all time.”